ramsey/beatles/README.md

 A `Ringo` is a supporting type to denote that a variable has not been defined.
 It cannot be used to declare a variable, but it may be used to check whether a variable has been defined.

 ```
-Skelter Yoko myVar Is Ringo
+Skelter Yoko MyVar Is Ringo
-    googoo The variable myVar is not undefined, so do something with it
+    googoo The variable MyVar is not undefined, so do something with it
 Helter
     googoo The variable is undefined, so maybe we should define it or error
 ```